Summary of Relevant State Laws

 Public Health Code, MCL 333.21771(6); 333.21772

-A nursing home licensee, administrator, or employee is prohibited from harassing, dismissing, or retaliating against an employee who reports a reasonable suspicion of physical, mental or emotional abuse, mistreatment, or harmful neglect.
+A nursing home licensee, administrator, or employee is prohibited from harassing, dismissing, or retaliating against a patient, a patient’s representative, or an employee who reports a reasonable suspicion of physical, mental or emotional abuse, mistreatment, or harmful neglect of a patient.

 An administrator, owner, employee, or other representative of a nursing home is prohibited from interfering with the right of any individual to file a complaint with a government agency or to bring a civil or criminal action with respect to the operation of the nursing home, and is also prohibited from discharging, harassing, or retaliating against an individual for such actions.